Bounded Hyperbolic Tangent: A Stable and Efficient Alternative to Pre-Layer Normalization in Large Language Models: Methodology

-} \end{restatable} Theorem~\ref{thm:bhyt-var-bound} gives a finite-depth variance bound for BHyT: if $\lambda / \kappa < 1/(\sqrt{L})$, then for every layer $\ell < L$, the variance multiplier of BHyT is no larger than that of LNS, so the output variance at depth $L$ is smaller.
-For example, choosing $\lambda = 1$ and $\kappa = 10$ yields $L \approx 100$, up to which BHyT has a smaller output variance than LNS.
-This suggests that, for typical model depths, BHyT can be more stable than LNS in terms of variance growth.
-The detailed proof is provided in Appendix~\ref{proof:appx_finite_bound}
+Theorem~\ref{thm:bhyt-var-bound} gives a finite-depth variance bound for BHyT: if \(\lambda/\kappa < 1/\sqrt{L}\), then for every layer \(1 \le \ell \le L\), the variance under BHyT is smaller than the corresponding variance under LNS.
+For example, choosing \(\lambda = 1\) and \(\kappa = 10\) satisfies the condition for networks with depth \(L < 100\), suggesting that BHyT can achieve a smaller variance bound than LNS for typical model depths.
+The detailed proof is provided in Appendix~\ref{proof:appx_finite_bound}.

-\section{Experiments \& Results}
+\section{Experiments \& results}

-In this section, we present a comprehensive set of experiments designed to evaluate the effectiveness of our proposed method, BHyT.
-Our evaluation is structured around three primary objectives: 1) \textbf{Stability}, assessing BHyT's ability to mitigate the ``curse of depth"~\citep{sun2025curse} by analyzing activation growth across layers; 2) \textbf{Efficiency}, comparing its computational throughput against existing normalization methods; and 3) \textbf{Performance}, measuring its effectiveness in both pretraining and supervised fine-tuning (SFT) contexts to ensure it achieves competitive results.
+We evaluate BHyT along three axes that directly reflect its design goals: \textbf{stability}, \textbf{performance}, and \textbf{efficiency}.
+For stability, we test whether BHyT suppresses depthwise growth in activation magnitude and variance after pretraining under scaling-law-based token budgets~\citep{hoffmann2022training}.
+For performance, we evaluate both pretraining-only and post-SFT models on downstream benchmarks.
+For efficiency, we measure pretraining throughput, generation throughput, and the effect of the proposed variance approximation.
+Our main experiments use Llama-374M and Llama-1B, and we further include a 20B-token comparison between Llama-3B models using BHyT and Peri-LN~\citep{kim2025periln}.
+A complementary full-baseline Llama-3B study is reported in Appendix~\ref{appx:llama3b_full_baseline}.
+Together, these experiments assess whether BHyT provides a practical replacement for RMSNorm that improves the stability--efficiency trade-off in LLM training and inference.